 Extension Mechanisms

-The VEC provides powerful extensions mechanism if the well-defined data structures and fields are not enough for the specific needs of a process or tool.
-Namely the extension mechanisms are Customer Properties and Open Enumerations (see the corresponding chapters in the model description).
-These mechanisms are offered by the VEC and it is perfectly valid to use them.
+If the well-defined data structures and fields are not sufficient for the specific needs of a process or a tool, the VEC provides powerful extension mechanisms.
+Namely the extension mechanisms are custom properties and open enumerations (see the corresponding chapters in the model description).

-However, it should be considered that information that information transported via these mechanisms is not standardized and are always subject to an individual contract between interface partners.
+However, it should be considered that information transported via these mechanisms is not standardized and is always subject to an individual agreement between interface partners.
 Therefore, these mechanisms shall be used with extreme caution.

-It is strictly forbidden to use these mechanisms for the transfer of Information that is already standardized within the VEC.
+It is strictly forbidden to use these mechanisms for the transfer of information that is already standardized within the VEC.
 In particular it is not permitted:

 To store information in custom properties where already well-defined concepts exist in the VEC to store the same information, e.g. using a custom property instead of an attribute or a more specific class in inheritance tree.

-To use self-defined OpenEnumeration-literals when well-defined literals with the same semantic already exist.
+To use self-defined OpenEnumeration-literals when well-defined literals with the same semantics already exist.

 VEC-Files that do not obey to these rules are noncompliant to this data format specification.

-If the extension mechanisms are used, it shall always be considered if these extensions might be valid feature request for the VEC Standard.
+If the extension mechanisms are used, it shall always be considered if these extensions might be a valid feature request for the VEC Standard.

 Type Inheritance